 - Severe withdrawal symptoms when sober

-If you or your loved one has concerning patterns of behavior around drinking and you think that they might be addicted to alcohol or developing an addiction to alcohol, don’t hesitate to reach out for help.
-Alcoholism is a dangerous disease that should be treated by addiction professionals at an alcohol addiction treatment center.
+If you or your loved one has concerning behavior patterns around drinking and you think that they might be addicted to alcohol or developing an addiction to alcohol, don’t hesitate to reach out for help.
+Alcoholism is a dangerous disease that addiction professionals should treat at an alcohol addiction treatment center.
 Choosing a reputable recovery program is the best way to ensure that you or your loved one gets the treatment they need to heal and find lifelong sobriety.
 No matter where you are in your addiction or recovery process, treatment centers like Oceanfront Recovery are here to help.

-If you are seeking addiction treatment in the Orange County, California area, Oceanfront Recovery offers a range of options that might be right for you.
-Our alcohol addiction treatment center in Laguna Beach, California is fully equipped to treat alcohol abuse and addiction.
-They provide help from medically monitored detox to keep you safe during withdrawal, through transitional care after residential treatment in Laguna Beach.
-We want to ensure that you find long-lasting recovery without relapse and we are here to guide you every step of the way.
+If you seek addiction treatment in the Orange County, California area, Oceanfront Recovery offers a range of options that might be right for you.
+Our alcohol addiction treatment center in Laguna Beach, California, is fully equipped to treat alcohol abuse and addiction.
+They provide help from medically monitored detox to keep you safe during withdrawal through transitional care after residential treatment in Laguna Beach.
+We want to ensure that you find long-lasting recovery without relapse, and we are here to guide you every step of the way.

-To find out more about our alcohol addiction treatment center and get started on your journey of healing, contact Oceanfront Recovery today.
+To find out more about our alcohol addiction treatment center and get started on your healing journey, contact Oceanfront Recovery today.
 Our beautiful, state-of-the-art facilities are located in Laguna Beach, California.
-We welcome all adult men and women who are struggling with addiction — contact us today at 877.279.1777 to find out if our programs are the right fit for you.
+We welcome all adult men and women who are struggling with addiction — contact us today at (877) 279-1777 to find out if our programs are the right fit for you.